mindyh/Moon/projects/index.md

 ---
 A list of my technical projects through the years, with links as available.

- * **Attributing Art to Artists: Who Drew It?** (_Spring 2016_) &#8211; A project for a Computer Vision class - using computer vision to extract features, we ran classifiers to attempt to identify whether or not a piece belonged in an artist's gallery, logistic regression gave F1 score of 0.81.
-Writeup will happen(_?_) (_Python, OpenCV_)
+ * **[Attributing Art to Artists: Who Drew It?](https://github.com/mindyh/mindyh.github.io/raw/master/assets/docs/cs231a-final-project.pdf)** (_Spring 2016_) &#8211; A project for a Computer Vision class - using computer vision to extract features, we ran classifiers to attempt to identify whether or not a piece belonged in an artist's gallery, logistic regression gave F1 score of 0.81.
+Writeup will happen(_?_) (_Python, OpenCV, scikit-learn_)

  * **Protect the Tanto:VR** (_Fall 2015_) &#8211; a simple reflex game for Cardboard.
 Writeup will happen(_?_) （_Unity for Cardboard_)